solomon12354/WSL_Encryption/README.md

 # WSL_Encryption
 This is a Symmetric key Encryption.
-Written in C
+Written in C.
 PS: you can input all signs and English characters but space.